Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 ## Services

-- A Service is an application component that can perform long-running operations in the background, and it doesn't provide a user interface.
+- A Service is an application component that can perform long-running operations in the background and it doesn't provide a user interface.
 - It can run in the background, even when the user is not interacting with your application.
 - These are the three different types of services -> Foreground Services, Background Services and Bound Services.